hamedrq7/CAI-Spring-2023/Third-Project: Feature Selection/readme.md

 ## Overview

-This project focuses on feature selection for Phase 3 and aims to provide a clear and efficient process for working with the SYN dataset.
+This project focuses on feature selection and aims to provide a clear and efficient process for working with the SYN dataset.
 Feature selection is crucial in machine learning projects, and this project guides you through the process.

 ## Table of Contents